 A plastic bottle in the UK could be killing an orangutan in Borneo but we still do it.
-Overconsumption of products and our buying patterns are causing climate change, hunger and poverty in developing countries but we continue to do it.
+Overconsumption of products and our buying patterns are causing climate change, hunger, and poverty in developing countries but we continue to do it.
 Why?

-It’s mainly because of emails, blogs and messages that start like this.
+It’s mainly because of emails, blogs, and messages that start like this.
 People don’t want to hear it, a lot of people switch off to the harsh realities (ignorance is bliss and all that), plus many that are reading this live in a developed country and don’t see these issues.
 How can we connect to them if we don’t see it?

 It’s these first-hand experiences that give us a socio-emotional connection to change.
 It’s the stories on the ground, the grassroots, the locals, the individuals that create change.
 Not the big statistics and facts that people can’t comprehend, it’s too difficult for most to put in in real terms.
-What do thousands of tonnes of CO2 mean, what does 50 billion pieces of single plastics look like?
+What do thousands of tonnes of CO2 mean, what do 50 billion pieces of single plastics look like?

 We need to show people that they can make a difference and that we all have a responsibility and as a result of taking on that responsibility we can all make a difference.
 By understanding our social and environmental impact we can see what changes we can make.

 “These changes in behaviour need to be convenient, they need to start easy and we need to look at the low hanging fruit.”

 The video of the straw up the turtle's nose was from one location, one bar, one drink, and one person.
 That turtle could have been from 1 of a 100 eggs laid that reached maturity and nearly died as a result of 1 person's single action or lack of action.
 That turtle could go on to lay hundreds of more eggs and protect and conserve coral reefs - one of our planet's most important ecosystems.